cchudzicki-ocw-testing/18-218-spring-2021/content/pages/project.md

 title: Project
 uid: 66994040-0ff9-4255-84e5-5fd30444913b
 ---
 The final project in the course will involve reading a research-level paper and either summarizing it or giving a short presentation, depending on the amount of students that will take the course for credit.
-This may include pointing out to related open research directions and making some progress along them.
+This may include linking out to related open research directions and making some progress along them.

 ## Papers for Final Project